Georgia Football Player Takes Out ESPN Reporter Laura Rutledge On The Sidelines, Then Asks Her Out On A Date

-ESPN’s Laura Rutledge found herself became the unsuspecting victim of a football tackle when two college football players crashed into her as she reported from the sidelines at a game between the University Of Georgia and The University Of Massachusetts.
+ESPN’s Laura Rutledge found herself becoming the unsuspecting victim of a football tackle when two college football players crashed into her as she reported from the sidelines at a game between the University Of Georgia and The University Of Massachusetts.

 “Took an L in Athens today,” she tweeted on November 17.
 “So many thanks to everyone at @UGAAthletics for their help after this happened…even though I’m a Gator.”